The Top 20 Task Management Apps to Help Manage Your Team

 Monday

-Cost: Free app (with paid plans for teams of more than 3 elements).
+Cost: Free app (with paid plans for teams of more than 3 members).

 Microsoft To Do